Writing in the Discipline

-Department Faculty: Associate Professors Basile, Margenot, Oliveira; Assistant Professor Falangola
+Department Faculty: Professor Juzyn Associate Professors Géloin, Margenot; Assistant Professor Oliveira

 Elementary courses (101 and 102) and intermediate courses (113 and 114) may be offered in languages not listed in this catalog.
+Recent examples include Chinese and Russian.
 Refer to the schedule of classes published each semester and contact the department chair for details.
 Advanced courses are available in French, Italian, Latin American studies, Portuguese, and Spanish.

 The Department of Modern Languages strongly encourages students to undertake internship experiences as part of their undergraduate education.
 Every semester, the department offers twelve-week internships for students in all modern languages concentrations.
 Students are placed in area agencies, organizations, and companies where they have the opportunity to use the language of their concentration.
 In order to participate in an internship, students must register for MLAN 320.